opea-project/docs/developer-guides/doc_guidelines.rst

 Alternative Tabbed Content
 **************************

-In ResST, instead of creating multiple documents with common material except for some specific sections, you can write one document and provide alternative content to the reader via a tabbed interface.
+In reST, instead of creating multiple documents with common material except for some specific sections, you can write one document and provide alternative content to the reader via a tabbed interface.
 When the reader clicks a tab, the content for that tab is displayed.
 For example::